kornelski/pngquant/README.md

 ###`--speed N`

-Speed/quality trade-off from 1 (brute-force) to 10 (fastest).
+Speed/quality trade-off from 1 (brute-force) to 11 (fastest).
 The default is 3.
 Speed 10 has 5% lower quality, but is 8 times faster than the default.
+Speed 11 disables dithering and lowers compression level.

+###`--nofs`

+Disables Floyd-Steinberg dithering.

 ###`--iebug`